Users and their Types

 home_directory

-: Path to the user’s home directory. -
+: The user’s home directory. -

 shell

-: The user’s default shell (e.g.,/bin/bash
+: The default shell assigned to the user (e.g.,/bin/bash

 ).